PJWalker/daggerheart/content/Places/Haven/index.md

 ---
 aliases: [Havenite, Havenites]
-tags: []
+title: Haven
 ---
 A walled metropolis to the east, surrounded by desert/tundra.
 - Most [[Human|Humans]], [[Clank|Clanks]], [[Dwarf|Dwarves]], [[Halfling|Halflings]], and [[Firbolg|Firbolgs]] are from here.
 - [[Elf|Elves]] & [[Faun|Fauns]] are also common.
 - Most [[Orc|Orcs]] live in the [[Greenlily Bleach||surrounding desert.]]
 - Some [[Underborne]] [[Goblin|Goblins]] used to live within the walls and floors created by [[Shun'Aush - the Granite Ophid|Shun'Aush]], but seemingly all of them have fallen to [[Ophid's Grasp]].

 Haven was once the most powerful force in the region; for centuries the high stone walls into the capital bore the phrase “The Godless Gate.”
 While the original meaning has been lost to common knowledge, some dusty tomes and ancient records state that [[The First Circle]] wished to be free of the influence of the [[Gods/Faint Divinities/index|Faint Divinities]] that dominated the surrounding regions.

 They hatched a plan to kill one of the mightiest of these deities, [[Shun'Aush - the Granite Ophid]].
 While their exact method of deicide is forgotten, their victory ensured Haven’s dominance in the region for centuries to come.

 Nowadays, Haven appears as an oasis within a harsh environment, that veers between desert and a tundra with the lilnon cycle, but this was not always the case.

 The area was once as lush as Fanewick.
 The Havenites made their e within the remains of [[Shun'Aush - the Granite Ophid|Shun'Aush]], who served as a mighty wall to keep Haven enclosed from the surrounding wilds.
 But as the Havenites carved through the body of Shun’Aush to create their city, the dust, which settled in the surrounding region, created a barren region around it.

 There was a time of prosperity over many centuries.
 But progress is it’s own pressure, and the increased productivity demanded by a growing population brought the ancient stone dust to the surface as farms tilled deeper soil, and mines hacked into hidden stone.

 Over the last five years, over half of Havenites fell to a disease known as the [[Ophid's Grasp]].